robertdebock/ansible-role-java/README.md

 # version.
 java_version: "{{ java_default_version }}"

-# Set the format of the installation source, valid values are "targz" and
+# Set the format of the installation source, valid values are "deb", "rpm" or "targz".
-# "rpm".
-This is only valid with "java_vendor == oracle"
+# This is only valid with "java_vendor == oracle"
 java_format: targz

 # Where do the RPMs come from when installing Oracle RPMs?
 # Either "local" or "repository".
 # Valid for "java_vendor == oracle" and "java_format" == "rpm"
-java_rpm_source: local
+java_source: local

 # Choose if you can JCE installed.
 Only applicable for (both):
 # - java_vendor == "oracle"